Caltech-IPAC/rapid/docs/source/install/install.rst

    cd /source/code/location/rapid/c/builds
    ./build_laptop.csh >& build_laptop.out &

-The script may take some time to finish as building the atlas library, which is needed by sextractor, is part of the process.
+The script may take some time to finish as building the atlas library (perhaps 12 hours or more), which is needed by sextractor, is part of the process.

 The binary executables, libraries, and include file are installed under the following paths: